lavinma/cse15l-lab-reports/LabReport4.md

 Cloned my fork of the repository from my Github account (using the SSH URL): The keys I used to get here were `git<space>clone<space>git@github.com:lavinma/lab7.git<enter>`.
 (The last part is the SSH URL.)
 I typed that into the terminal and was able to create a copy of my remote Github repository onto my computer with the  `git clone` command.

 ![Image](Lab7Fail.png)
-Run the tests, demonstrating that they fail: The keys I used to get here were `bash<space>test.sh`.
+Run the tests, demonstrating that they fail: The keys I used to get here were `bash<space>test.sh<enter>`.
 This ran the bash file that contained the commands to compile and run the `ListExamplesTests.java` file.
 It tested the code before I made edits in it through `vim`.
 <br/>Note: In order to access this bash script file, I had to change my directory to get there.
 I had to use the `cd lab7/` command line.

 ![Image](vimEdits.jpeg)